makerspet/makerspet.github.io/_posts/2024-02-13-ydlidar-x3-pro-lidar-support.md

 YDLIDAR X3 PRO connects to the [ESP32 breakout board](https://github.com/makerspet/pcb/) directly using a cable, without any adapter board.

 Last but not the lease - the LDS support firmware.
-Please find the LDS Arduino library source code here https://github.com/kaiaai/LDS.
+Please find the LDS Arduino library [source code here](https://github.com/kaiaai/LDS).
 You can install this library using the Arduino IDE Library Manager.